meilisearch/documentation/learn/advanced/updating.md

 ## Step 1: Verify your database version

 Before we begin, you need to verify the version of Meilisearch that's compatible with your database.
-Use the `GET /version` endpoint and note your `pkgVersion`:
+Use the get version endpoint and note your `pkgVersion`:

 <CodeSamples id="updating_guide_check_version_new_authorization_header" />